flmmkch/nugem-rs/README.md

 # nugem

-**nugem** is a 2D fighting game engine based on Mugen.
+**nugem** is a 2D fighting game engine aiming for compatibility with [Mugen](https://en.wikipedia.org/wiki/Mugen_(game_engine)).

-Currently the functionalities are limited to rendering sprites and animations.
+Currently, the functionalities are limited to rendering sprites and animations.
 You can change the displayed character and animation using directional inputs on the controller.

 Arguments:
 * `--data  path/to/data/folder/` add a data folder (can be multiple).
 A data folder may contain subfolders for Mugen characters.